shiyu-wangbyte/MM-PB-GB-SA_Benchmarks/Water_soluble/README.md

-Molecular structures for soluble protein systems
+Molecular structures and topology files for soluble protein systems

 Files in this folder are taken from the article below.
 If you use them in your research, please cite: